 Bowie followed The Next Day with an album called Blackstar, which was released on his birthday in 2016.
 Sadly, he passed away only two days later at the age of 69.
 Speculations arose quickly that "blackstar" may have referenced his fight with cancer.
 That skinny 1960s Mod kid, who had once dreamed of becoming Little Richard's saxophone player -only to become the king/queen alien of glam, experimental oracle, actor, artist, designer, and cutting-edge pop star, David Bowie- was no more.
 No one could deny the message of his farewell video, Lazerus, in which he sang of mortality, donned one of his old costumes, climbed into a coffin-like wardrobe, and disappeared from the world.
 It was his creative way to say farewell to the persona of David Bowie.
 And then David Jones himself was gone.
 Below: still from the set of Lazerus.

 A final small batch of songs (No Plan) and a stage musical Lazerus (inspired by the 1963 novel The Man Who Fell to Earth) were released posthumously.
 Like many people, I still feel that it's difficult to reconcile Bowie's passing.
 It's been hard to imagine someone so creative, so prolific, and so forward-moving would ever stop.
 And although I can't quite understand a world without him, I know his creative spirit lives on in his work.
 When Tilda spoke about Bowie at the V&A, she talked about how he had been a kind catalyst for so many people to embrace their alternative identities and basically let their freak flags fly.
 I like to think that his own courage and individuality will continue to inspire young people to follow their own vision, whether it be about personal identity or about creative ideas.
+I was lucky to see Bowie a number of times, including an 80s arena concert, his 50th birthday bash, the launch party for Heathen, and a small venue show for Earthling.
+It was amazing how he could light up a room and ignite imaginations.
 Below: The young Mod with so many miles still to go!

 Screen: The Man Who Fell to Earth (1976), The Hunger (1983), Merry Christmas Mr Lawrence (1983), Labyrinth (1986), The Hunger (tv/1999-2000).